-I often find it hard to comprehend how it is that I have had the chance— in a short few years of being a flight attendant— to see places, not just once, but multiple times.
-It took London and I about fifty introductions before I fell in love.
-Copenhagen, Denmark was a constant in my career; splashed with summer days in Stockholm, Sweden and seaside adventures in Arendal, Norway.
+Often, I find it hard to comprehend how it is that I have had the chance— in a short few years of being a flight attendant— to see places, not just once, but multiple times.
+It took London and me about fifty introductions before I fell in love.
+Copenhagen, Denmark was a constant in my career; splashed with summer days in Stockholm, Sweden, and seaside adventures in Arendal, Norway.
 As much as I traveled for work, this blog (and kiting) fueled much of my travel for fun.
 Some say, “Kara is always traveling.”
-Maybe.
-I just say, “Thanks baby blog”
+Maybe that’s true, but I just say, “Thanks baby blog”

 I told the wonderful companies and people who sponsored the trip for Celessa and I, that I would come back sometime soon.
 I always say that I will come back soon (and it’s always true), but it’s hard to find the time, money, and energy to travel back to the same places, when there are so many new places to see.
 I want to, but the possibility isn’t always there, and so, I find it quite ironic— or maybe serendipitous is a better word— that it was a trip to Israel a few weeks ago that was a catalyst to quitting my job and fueling my faith in my “impossible” dreams.